Being able to prepare food and cook is a basic part of caring for yourself.

 What is the safest cookware for health?

-Reader’s Digest suggests that cast iron, titanium, anodized aluminum, copper (for most people), 100% ceramic (not ceramic coated), and glass cookware are safe to use when used properly.
+Reader’s Digest suggests cast iron, titanium, anodized aluminum, copper (for most people), 100% ceramic (not ceramic coated), and glass cookware are safe when used correctly.

 Are Teflon nonstick pans safe to use?